"But what is happiness except the simple harmony between a man and the life he leads?"

 d.
 I can't remember the last time I felt loved.

-9. How will does your life reflect your values and spiritual beliefs.
+9. How well does your life reflect your values and spiritual beliefs?

 a.
 I live a well-examined life following my personal and spiritual beliefs.